mongodb/docs/source/reference/server-status.rst

 globalLock
 ----------

-TODO: How might this section change in 2.2 with concurrency changes?
+TODO: How will this section change in 2.2 with concurrency changes?
+All global lock will fork with version

 .. status:: globalLock